galyalina/CodeChallenge/README.md

 Simple android application organized accourding to MVP(Model View Presenter) pattern.
 The MVP pattern allows separate the presentation layer from the logic and makes views independent from data source.
-Application into three different layers, which let us test them independently.
 Additional advantage of MVP pattern that it allows to test most of the logic without using instrumentation tests.

 # Features
  - Repositories list view